 Diwali came and went in a blur this year.
-We had just moved a few weeks earlier, and were deep in the midst of settling down in our new neighbourhood.
+We had just moved a few weeks earlier and were deep in the midst of settling down in our new neighbourhood.
 In the midst of unpacking, getting Baby Dear adjusted into his new school, Hubby Dear’s new work schedule and all, a lavish celebration was the last thing on our minds.
 All we wanted to do was take the time to be thankful for everything that we had.
 A nice quiet meal, family time together, and lots of love and laughter were all we needed to bring in the festival of lights.
-And sweets of course.
-Loads and loads of sweets.
+And something sweet of course – like these Raspberry Yogurt Muffins.
 After all, what is Diwali if not for the sweets?

-This muffin recipe is a simple and delicious one.
+This recipe for Raspberry Yogurt Muffins is a simple and delicious one.
 What makes it a definite keeper in my book it surely the fact that it contains hardly any fat or sugar, and makes a sizeable batch for our family of three!
 Since I first tried it, I’ve made it a few times already, each time changing up the berries; and they’ve all been equally good.
-I now make sure I have a batch in the freezer, ready to warm up in the microwave and serve with a cup of steaming coffee on cold, lazy Staurday mornings.
+I now make sure I have a batch in the freezer, ready to warm up in the microwave and serve with a cup of steaming coffee on cold, lazy Saturday mornings.
 Try it, I promise you won’t regret it!